dani-at-ibm/pyspark-hands-on/README.md

 # Spark and Python

-Hands-on learning from the course: Spark and Python for Big Data with PySpark (available to Udemy)
+Hands-on learning from the course: Spark and Python for Big Data with PySpark (available at Udemy)